devdaemon404/fetchjob/README.md

 # fetchjob

->A React app fetches job lists from Github API using Node,Redis and a worker using cron-job!!
+>A React app fetches job lists from Github API using Node Express,Redis Data Store and Node Worker on Cron to pull jobs!!

 ## Usage